blitzarx1/egui_graphs/README.md

 The project is on track for a stable release v1.0.0.
 For the moment, breaking releases are very possible.

-Please use `main` branch for the latest updates.

-Check the [demo example](TODO: link to web demo app) for the comprehensive overview of the widget possibilities.
+Check the [web-demo](https://blitzar-tech.github.io/egui_graphs/) for the comprehensive overview of the widget possibilities.

 ## Examples